SAMRIDHISAINII/Pyspark_prac/README.md

 # Data-Engineering-project
-this wwill show case my knowlege of python sql pyspark
+this will showcase my knowledge of python sql pyspark